Motor Vehicle Accident Cases

 A $1 million jury verdict on behalf of the family of a 14-year-old girl who was killed in a car accident.
 Based on evidence that the girl survived for 15 to 20 minutes, $250,000 was awarded for a survivorship claim.
 The pretrial offer by the insurance company of $500,000 was rejected.
 (Note: This is one of the only four wrongful death verdicts of $1 million or more in Franklin County in the last 10 years.
 A $2.4 million award was obtained by Gerald Leeseberg in Lambert v.
 Shearer in 1991.)

 Isse v.
 Sandhu Logistics

 Indiana (Interstate) | $1 Million Settlement

 Mohamed Isse was driving his vehicle on I-70 eastbound near Richmond, Indiana, on a snowy night.
-Defendant’s tractor-trailer was operating at an inappropriate speed given the weather conditions.
-The driver of defendant’s truck lost control and came left of center across the grass median and crashed into Mr. Isse’s car.
+The defendant’s tractor-trailer was operating at an inappropriate speed given the weather conditions.
+The driver of the defendant’s truck lost control, drove left of center across the grass median and crashed into Mr. Isse’s car.
 Mr. Isse died immediately.
-Defendant agreed to pay its insurance policy limits to Mr. Isse’s family, as a result of the clear negligence of its driver.
+The defendant agreed to pay its insurance policy limits to Mr. Isse’s family as a result of the clear negligence of its driver.